shaynababe/chromeOSLinux_test/README.md

 gcc -g -Wall -Werror -Wno-error=unused-function -Os -shared -fPIC src/freon.c -ldl -ldrm -I/usr/include/libdrm -o chromeOSLinuxfreon.so
 #rm -f chromeOSLinux.zip && zip -q --junk-paths chromeOSLinux.zip

+## the compile is complete, it runs from /usr/local/bin to install a chroot not /tmp tmpfs and ramfs, this is in swap space and complies with chromeOS security constraints
+##
+The build tree data structure after compile
 |-- AUTHORS
 |-- Makefile
 |-- README.md